 The one big mistake is that the data is stored centrally and can therefore be easily manipulated by sophisticated hackers.
 Counterfeit drugs in the legal distribution may not be recognized because the data has been tampered with.

-The blockchain, in contrast, stores data in a fundamentally different way: data is distributed among nodes (computers) in a global network.
-This is the key feature of blockchain technology: It is a decentralized database.
+Blockchain, in contrast, stores data in a fundamentally different way: data is distributed among nodes (computers) in a global network.
+This is the key feature of Blockchain Technology: It is a decentralized database.

-Thus the blockchain creates much more information security.
-The blockchain is virtually unhackable.
+Thus Blockchain creates a much higher level of information security than any technology before.
+Decentralized databases are virtually unhackable.
 All entries are individually encrypted on the computers, changes must be confirmed by all computers in the system, so that data cannot be manipulated anymore.

 2. Merck is protecting products with Securalic Reveal: